SERG-Delft/oopp/assignments/git/install_git.md

 ```
 git config --global user.name “Your full name”
-git config --global user.email “Your student email”
+git config --global user.email “Your student email that ends in @student.tudelft.nl”
 ```

-For a *per project* configuration, just leave out the `--global` flag.
+A *per project* configuration omits the `--global` flag.
-To check whether it worked you can run;
+To check whether it worked you can run:

 ```
 git config --global user.name